By Brian Schumacher, Fly Fishing Guide at The Driftless Fly Fishing Company

 New state trout fishing regulations have created new opportunities for anglers and simplified the rules in southeast Minnesota.
 Catch-and-release seasons have been extended in eight southeast Minnesota counties and seven trout streams in three area state parks—Forestville, Whitewater and Beaver Creek Valley.
 Within the boundaries of these parks, the catch and release season runs the whole year, aside from the harvest season running from mid-April through mid-September.

-In addition, new for 2017, certain waters that lie roughly within the city boundaries of Spring Valley, Preston, Chatfield and Lanesboro will be open to trout angling from Oct.
-16 through Dec.
-31, with all southeast Minnesota streams opening up for the winter catch-and-release trout season on Jan.
+Certain waters that lie roughly within the city boundaries of Spring Valley, Preston, Chatfield and Lanesboro will be open to trout angling from Sept.
+15, 2018 through April 12, 2019, with all southeast Minnesota streams opening up for the winter catch-and-release trout season on Jan.
 1. When the temperatures drop and snow blankets the landscape, there is no need to store those fly rods to settle in for a hibernating slumber.

 Winter fly-fishing presents a unique set of challenges, including cold weather safety, when, how and where to find fish, and specialized fly fishing gear to make your time on the water more comfortable.
 For those willing to put a little extra effort into preparation and on-the-water tactics, fly-fishing the driftless area of southeastern Minnesota during the winter can be extremely rewarding, with beautiful winter scenery and willing trout.
 You just might have the stream to yourself, experiencing solitude that’s harder to find when the hatches of spring and summer occur.